 Samsung Galaxy S22 Plus: Competition

-If you're looking for a "flagship" that matches the Galaxy S22+ in most specs, you'll want to look at the Pixel 6 Pro.
-For $100 less, you get 12GB of RAM, QHD+ resolution as an alternative to the 120Hz mode, a 5,000mAh battery, and access to Google Tensor AI features that Samsung phones largely don't have yet.
-On the flip side, the 6 Pro has slower charging, the curved display is dimmer, and Pixels have dealt with fingerprint and cellular issues since launch.
-But if you weigh the S22+ vs. the Pixel 6 Pro, it's fair to lean towards the Pixel if you prefer stock software.
+If you're looking for a "flagship" that matches the Galaxy S22+ in most specs, you'll want to look at the Pixel 7 Pro.
+For $100 less, you get 12GB of RAM, QHD+ resolution as an alternative to the 120Hz mode, a 5,000mAh battery, and access to Google Tensor G2 AI features that Samsung phones largely don't have yet, like the ability to unblur all of your old photos or give new photos better focus.
+The Tensor G2 isn't the most powerful chip for CPU performance, but the extra RAM will help for gaming.
+Generally speaking, we consider the Pixel 7 Pro the best Android phone available.

 If you want a true one-handed phone, you may consider the Galaxy S22, which has the same performance and cameras as the S22+.
 But you do lose 450 nits of brightness and ultra-wideband, drop down to 25W charging and 3,700mAh capacity, and regress to Wi-Fi 6 instead of 6E.